6 Things Contractors Should Be Aware of in False Claims Act Qui Tam Lawsuits

 The laws create an incentive for Relators to bring lawsuits.
-In exchange for alerting the government of the alleged fraud, the whistleblower can receive a portion of any financial recovery from the government in a civil case.
+In exchange for alerting the government of the alleged fraud, the Qui Tam whistleblower can receive a portion of any financial recovery from the government in a civil case.
 The Relator’s Qui Tam lawyers have to provide the information in a way that convinces the government that there are in fact fraudulent schemes and violations of procurement law in government contracting cases.

-When bringing a Qui Tam claim against a government contractor, a solid defense will more than likely come from a False Claims Act defense or Qui Tam defense attorney that also understands the underlying allegations and procurement rules that govern them.
-For example, the Relator’s attorney will allege a violation of SBA regulations but may have no detailed experience about SBA small business programs or regulations.
+Probable defense: When bringing a Qui Tam claim against a government contractor, a solid defense will more than likely come from a False Claims Act defense or Qui Tam defense attorney that also understands the underlying allegations and procurement rules that govern them.
+For example, the Relator’s attorney will allege a violation of SBA regulations but may have no detailed experience with SBA small business programs or regulations.
 This can put the defendant contractor in a better position to fight the case.
 The same is true for allegations of False Claims Act provisions stemming from Buy American Act violations.
 See information about False Claims Acts defenses for contractors in litigation.

-This is what makes the Qui Tam and False Claims Act lawsuits difficult to defend.
+This is what makes the Qui Tam False Claims Act lawsuit difficult to defend.
 The lawyers and your former or current employee work with the government to get every single detail there is to help the federal investigators to conduct their investigations and the federal prosecutors file cases or indict in criminal cases.